Is There a Dimmer Outlook Ahead for Ares Capital Corporation (ARCC)?

 ARCC’s Market Performance

-ARCC stocks went down by -2.51% for the week, with a monthly drop of -4.27% and a quarterly performance of -14.49%, while its annual performance rate touched -8.99%.
-The volatility ratio for the week stands at 2.29% while the volatility levels for the past 30 days are set at 2.31% for Ares Capital Corporation.
-The simple moving average for the period of the last 20 days is -6.87% for ARCC stocks with a simple moving average of -14.99% for the last 200 days.
+ARCC stocks went up by 1.82% for the week, with a monthly drop of -9.92% and a quarterly performance of -14.72%, while its annual performance rate touched -8.49%.
+The volatility ratio for the week stands at 1.97% while the volatility levels for the past 30 days are set at 2.14% for Ares Capital Corporation.
+The simple moving average for the period of the last 20 days is -3.66% for ARCC stocks with a simple moving average of -13.01% for the last 200 days.

 Analysts’ Opinion of ARCC